Phinehas-1/Phinehas-1/README.md

 <h3>Hi 👋, I'm also known as BigDecimal by some around here.</h3>

+<p>As someone who has spent the last three years teaching software development and Java programming, I have developed a deep understanding of industry-standard practices and the tools and technologies used by software developers in the field.
+Through my extensive experience in teaching, I have honed my skills in problem-solving, critical thinking, and the ability to effectively communicate complex technical concepts.</p>

+<p>My experience has provided me with a unique perspective on the software development process and has allowed me to identify potential issues and devise effective solutions.
+Additionally, my strong foundation in the fundamentals of software development, including object-oriented programming provides a solid basis for further growth and development.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=phinehas-1&label=Profile%20views&color=0e75b6&style=flat" alt="phinehas-1" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=phinehas-1" alt="phinehas-1" /></a> </p>